Hazkarah ceremony: speech by Pierre Birnbaum

 Mr. President,

-It is with great restraint that I would like to take the floor today to respond to the unexpected invitation which honors me and greatly disturbs me about the officials of the Memorial.
+It is with great restraint that I would like to take the floor today to respond to the unexpected invitation that honors me and greatly disturbs me among those responsible for the Memorial.

-In a week, our history as well as, for some still present here, our memory, will be confronted with a date that remains essential, the eightieth anniversary of the status of the Jews on October 3, 1940.
+In a week, our history and, for some still here, our memory, will be confronted with a date that remains essential: the eightieth anniversary of the status of Jews on October 3, 1940.
 The Shoah, which we commemorate today as every year, certainly does not begin in France with the publication of this text.
-In itself, it does not arouse any anti-Semitic mobilization, provokes no round-up, does not relentlessly lead to tragic deportation, almost encounters only indifference.
-This text, which defines the Jew in terms of race and not religion, radically excludes them from public space since it decrees in its article 2 that "access to and exercise of the public functions and mandates listed below are prohibited for Jews".
-On the same day, another law in its article 1 simply states that "foreign nationals of Jewish race may, from the promulgation of this law, be interned in special camps by decision of the prefect of the department where they reside", putting an end to the Popular Front’s more open policy towards foreigners.
-It succeeded the law of 22 July which revised the naturalisations obtained since the liberal law of 10 August 1927 and which particularly targeted foreign Jews who thus became stateless.
-Taking up the old slogan of Edouard Drumont, Le Temps, the most respected daily newspaper of the time, the spokesperson for liberal and republican France launches on July 25, 1940, denying its values, finally «La France aux Français»!
+In itself, it does not arouse any anti-Semitic mobilization, provokes no roundup, does not lead implacably to the tragic deportation, almost meets with indifference.
+This text, which defines the Jew in terms of race and not religion, radically excludes them from public life since it decrees in its article 2 that "access to and exercise of the public functions and mandates listed below are prohibited for Jews."
+On the same day, another law in its article 1 simply states that "foreign nationals of Jewish race may, from the promulgation of this law, be interned in special camps by decision of the prefect of their department of residence", putting an end to the Popular Front’s more open policy towards foreigners.
+It succeeded the law of 22 July which revised the naturalizations obtained since the liberal law of 10 August 1927 and which particularly targeted foreign Jews who thus became stateless again.
+Taking up the old slogan of Edouard Drumont, Le Temps, the most respected daily newspaper at the time, the spokesman of liberal and republican France launched on 25 July 1940, denying its values, finally "La France aux Français"!

-Thus, remembering today in the specific context of the 80th anniversary of the Statute of the Jews takes a particular turn, here, in Paris, where suddenly the destiny of all the Jews of France is turned upside down.
+Thus, to remember today in the specific context of the 80th anniversary of the Statute of the Jews takes a particular turn, here in Paris, where suddenly the destiny of all the Jews of France changes.
 D'un trait de plume is erased a century and a half of exceptionalism by the brutal questioning of the French integration of Jews within the public space.
-The counter-revolution that triumphs has never accepted the message of '89, it has always refused the integration of the Jews into the nation decided by the vote of September 1791 and, throughout the 19th century, it mobilized in the name of an exacerbated nationalism, of a conception of race or even of a vengeful Catholicism sung by the greatest such as Maurice Barrès.
+The counter-revolution that triumphs has never accepted the message of '89, it has always refused the integration of the Jews into the nation decided by the vote of September 1791 and, throughout the nineteenth century, it mobilized in the name of exacerbated nationalism, a conception of race or even a vengeful Catholicism sung by the greatest such as Maurice Barrès.

-This counter-revolution gained the support of the popular masses: it even almost imposed its extreme ideologies during the anti-Semitic moment par excellence that is the Dreyfus affair which saw immense angry crowds parade through the cities of France screaming, "Death to the Jews."
-A case that could only take place in France since it is only in France that emancipated Jews were able to reach the top of the state in large numbers thanks to republican meritocracy.
+This counter-revolution attracted the support of the popular masses: it even almost imposed its extreme ideologies during the quintessential anti-Semitic moment that is the Dreyfus affair, which saw huge angry crowds parade through the cities of France shouting, "Death to the Jews."
+An affair that could only have taken place in France, since it was only in France that emancipated Jews were able to reach the top of the state in large numbers thanks to republican meritocracy.

-In this sense, to make it short, the Statute of the Jews of October 1940 is virtually present in the hateful claims of an Edouard Drumont and his acolytes whose main slogan is to eliminate any Jewish presence.
-Edouard Drumont, always himself, invents this political anti-Semitism which will spread elsewhere, as in the Weimar Republic when finally the Jews will accede to the State, arousing Hitler’s fury against this State considered as discredited that he swears to destroy.
+In this sense, to put it succinctly, the Statute of the Jews of October 1940 is virtually present in the hateful claims of an Edouard Drumont and his acolytes whose main slogan is to eliminate any Jewish presence.
+Edouard Drumont, still, invents this political anti-Semitism that will spread elsewhere, as in the Weimar Republic when at last Jews will accede to the State, arousing Hitler’s fury against this State considered to be fired on and he swears to bring it down.

-Is it therefore appropriate to hear the warning of Stefan Zweig who, in December 1938, faced with the Nazi threat, advised the Jews to avoid "occupying a high-ranking position of command and decision in public and political life", never to appear «in the first place, the most visible» of the State in order not to feed anti-Semitic passions?
-Does this lesson not particularly concern French Jews who are crazy about the state?
-Should they, yesterday as today, move away from the state, live far from power within civil society?
-Even worse, in a radical way, should they pay more attention to the warning that Yitzhak Baer, the great Israeli historian, formulated as early as 1936 and which he reaffirmed in 1947, considering that 'exile (the galut) is and will remain a political enslavement that must be entirely abolished', an enslavement which would be all the more complete if it takes place within a strong state like that of France where the Jews, according to Baer’s word, 'occupy the forefront'?
+Should we therefore heed the warning of Stefan Zweig who, in December 1938, faced with the Nazi threat, advised Jews to avoid "occupying a position of high command and decision-making in public and political life," never to appear "in the first place, the most visible" of the State so as not to feed anti-Semitic passions?
+Doesn’t this lesson particularly concern French Jews who are crazy about the state?
+Should they, then as now, move away from the state and live away from power in civil society?
+Even worse, in a radical way, should they pay more attention to the warning that Yitzhak Baer, the great Israeli historian, formulated as early as 1936 and which he reaffirmed in 1947, because he believed that "Exile (Galut) is and will remain a political enslavement that must be entirely abolished," an enslavement that would be all the more complete because it takes place within a strong state like that of France where Jews, in Baer’s words, "occupy center stage"?

-As if to confirm this judgment, the statute of October 1940 gives the Holocaust, I repeat it, a truly French dimension since this text certainly stated in the presence of the Nazi occupier but in complete autonomy marks the denial of the logic of the State which turns against its Jews with all the force it has due to its long history.
-If France does not invent fascism, it indeed generates political antisemitism directed against this state supposedly subservient to the Jews.
-In itself, the statute of October 1940 obviously does not involve Compiègne, Pithiviers, les Milles, Gurs and so many other camps, the round-ups of July and August 42, the hunts of 43 and 44, Drancy, the fatal deportation of 73,000 Jews, both French and foreign.
-In October 1984, President François Mitterrand dared to assert that this status concerned only foreign Jews who were obviously not concerned at all as if he was thinking of making this iniquitous decision more acceptable.
-This statute nevertheless prepares the rejection of public space and its fatal consequences, and it is hard to understand since so many historians perceive the period known as the marechalist before mid-1942 as a moment of "ambivalence" that would be out of question to judge severely.
+As if to confirm this judgment, the statute of October 1940 gives the Shoah, I repeat it, a truly French dimension since this text, certainly stated in the presence of the Nazi occupier but with complete autonomy, marks the denial of the logic of the State which is turning against its Jews with all the force it possesses due to its long history.
+If France does not invent fascism, it does indeed generate political anti-Semitism directed against this state supposedly enslaved to the Jews.
+In itself, the statute of October 1940 obviously does not involve Compiègne, Pithiviers, les Milles, Gurs and so many other camps, the roundups of July and August 42, the hunts of 43 and 44, Drancy, the fatal deportation of 73,000 French and foreign Jews.
+In October 1984, President François Mitterrand dared to assert that this status concerned only foreign Jews who were obviously not concerned in any way as if he thought it would make this iniquitous decision more acceptable.
+This status nevertheless prepares the rejection of public space and its fatal consequences, and it is hard to understand since so many historians perceive the period known as the marechalist before mid-1942 as a moment of "ambivalence" that would be out of question to judge severely.

-The high civil service, once republican in an almost unanimous denial and still today incomprehensible, does everything possible to scrupulously apply this statute which, despite their protest addressed to the head of state, distances the Jewish colleagues from their state.
-When, later in his speech at Auschwitz on 27 January 2005, President Jacques Chirac evoked the figures of Charlotte Delbo and the women from the convoy of 24 January 1943, Georgy Halpern, a child of Izieu who died at Auschwitz, and the communist activist Jean Lemberger, of Sarah and Hersch Beznos and their children and grandchildren deported without return, he also states that "with the emblematic figure of Pierre Masse, here arise these 'crazy Jews of the Republic'.
-Pierre Masse, from Lorraine, lawyer, fighter of the Great War, parliamentarian, minister, writes, before dying gassed on his arrival: "I will end up as a soldier of France and of the law that I have always been."
-Deputy and senator under the Third Republic who was also Undersecretary of State for War during the First World War, Masse embodies these State Jews devoted to the nation but abandoned in October 1940 by the public authorities and all the more shocked as they put all their passion at the service of this State, not imagining that they could suddenly be excluded as if this absolute trust made even more inconceivable a tragic fate that would frequently strike them.
+The high public service, once republican in an almost unanimous repudiation and still incomprehensible today, makes every effort to apply scrupulously this status which, despite their protest addressed to the head of state, distances Jewish colleagues from their state.
+When, later in his speech at Auschwitz on 27 January 2005, President Jacques Chirac evoked the figures of Charlotte Delbo and the women of the convoy of 24 January 1943, of Georgy Halpern, a child of Izieu who died at Auschwitz, and of the communist activist Jean Lemberger, of Sarah and Hersch Beznos and their children and grandchildren deported without return, he also states that “with the emblematic figure of Pierre Masse, here come these "crazy Jews of the Republic".
+Pierre Masse, Lorrain, lawyer, fighter of the Great War, parliamentarian, minister, wrote before dying gassed on his arrival: "I will end up as a soldier of France and of the law that I have always been."
+Deputy and senator under the Third Republic, who was also Undersecretary of State for War during World War I, Masse embodies these State Jews devoted to the nation but abandoned in October 1940 by the public authorities and all the more shocked because they put all their passion at the service of this State, not imagining that they could suddenly be excluded from it, as if this absolute trust made even more inconceivable a tragic fate that would frequently strike them.

-From July 1986 until the great speech of July 16, 1995, President Chirac was the first head of state to emphasize the betrayal of the State by the regime of Marshal Pétain, a State henceforth at 'hands of the dark forces... who insinuated themselves up to the summits of the State", thus evoking the presence in France of "Vichy before Vichy", which will be highlighted in turn by President Emmanuel Macron declaring, on July 17, 2017, during the commemoration of the Vel d'Hiv roundup that "the Dreyfus affair had showed the virulence" of anti-Semitism and racism that comes back identical to itself with Vichy in "la France de I am everywhere, of Bagatelles for a massacre ».
+From July 1986 until the great speech of July 16, 1995, President Chirac was the first head of state to emphasize the betrayal of the State by the regime of Marshal Pétain, a State that now has "hands of the dark forces... who insinuated themselves up to the summits of the State," thus evoking the presence in France of "Vichy before Vichy," which will be highlighted by President Emmanuel Macron, declaring on July 17, 2017, during the commemoration of the Vel d'Hiv roundup that "the Dreyfus affair had showed the virulence" of antisemitism and racism, which is identical to itself with Vichy in "la France de I am everywhere, de Trifles for a massacre '.

-; from then on, for Emmanuel Macron, just like for Jacques Chirac, Vichy, 'it was the government and administration of France', henceforth dominated by the «dark forces» to which the State submits itself.
+; therefore, for Emmanuel Macron, as for Jacques Chirac, Vichy, "it was the government and administration of France," now dominated by the "dark forces" to which the State submits itself.

-The prefects, pillars of the republican state whose vast majority remains in office, thus lead the hunt as I could realize by making myself a historian.
-Born French a few months before the October Statute by declaration of parents both immigrants from Poland and Germany, I am excluded long in advance from the public service and the republican meritocracy.
-By consulting, as a historian, the numerous national archives of the Commissariat for Jewish Affairs, the National Archives or even the local archives of the Hautes Pyrénées where we are refugees, my family and I, I learn that so many official texts designate me-even as an actively sought-after Jewish child, sometimes French, sometimes Polish, who should be arrested with his own.
-The police reports follow one after another, testifying to the relentlessness of the police in arresting us during the August 1942 or 1943 round-ups, their decision to intern my father at Noe camp, and their tireless determination to deport us.
-Moreover, we will never know how many Jewish children of foreign origin but born French have been deported as foreigners.
-My parents hide, miraculously avoid arrest many times, place me and my sister in multiple unwelcoming institutions before confiding in a couple of peasants from Omex, a small Pyrenean village.
+The prefects, pillars of the republican state whose immense majority remains in office, thus lead the hunt as I was able to realize by making myself a historian.
+Born French a few months before the October Statute by declaration of both parents, immigrants from Poland and Germany, I am excluded long in advance from the public service and the republican meritocracy.
+By consulting, as a historian, the numerous national archives of the Commissariat aux Questions juives, the National Archives or even the local archives of the Hautes Pyrénées where we are refugees, my family and I, I learn that so many official texts designate me aseven as a Jewish child actively sought after, sometimes French, sometimes Polish, who should be arrested with his own.
+The police reports follow one after another, testifying to the relentlessness of the police in arresting us during the roundups of August 1942 or 1943, their decision to intern my father at the Noe camp, and their tireless determination to deport us.
+We will never know how many Jewish children of foreign origin but born in France were deported as foreigners.
+My parents hide, miraculously avoid arrest many times, place my sister and I in multiple unwelcoming institutions before confiding to a peasant couple from Omex, a small Pyrenean village.

-None of these prefects will be arrested or dismissed after the Liberation due to their participation in the hunt for the Jews.
-No official shall be imprisoned or dismissed for the sole reason of having conducted the hunt for Jews.
-No prefect and almost no high official will be part of the French Righteous who come mainly from civil society and, in particular, from the clergy or the world of small peasants of remote countryside.
-While the archives testify to the zeal deployed by the prefect and the police hierarchy to find the trace of my family as well as mine, named in quantities of dispatches and administrative documents, it is Pyrenean farmers who hide us, my sister and I, several years, who act like the Righteous, protect us, love us, and I remained faithful to them until the end of their existence.
+None of these prefects will be arrested or dismissed after the Liberation because of their participation in the hunt for Jews.
+No official shall be imprisoned or removed from office for the sole purpose of leading the hunt for Jews.
+No prefect and hardly any high official will be part of the French Righteous Ones who come mainly from civil society and, in particular, from the clergy or the world of small farmers in remote countryside.
+While the archives testify to the zeal deployed by the prefect and the police hierarchy to find the trace of my family as well as mine, named in quantities of dispatches and administrative documents, it is Pyrenean farmers who hide us, my sister and I, for several years, who act like Righteous Ones, protect us, love us, and I remained faithful to them until the end of their existence.

-Even today, his teaching as well as the major studies dedicated to him are frequently conceived outside the history departments and even the Jewish history departments as if it were a disaster which, by its dimension and even, its nature, escapes the rules of the historical method.
-The scientific articles that concern her are most often published in specialized journals, while the major journals of Jewish history give the Shoah only a measured place.
-It is that it radically differs from the time of the ghetto, from the litany of pogroms or even from antisemitic mobilizations: the resilience shown by the Jews through their history, mutual aid, solidarity, recourse to the royal alliance, the traditional strategies to confront hatred are this time proving to be irrelevant, obsolete, powerless.
-And above all, for many Jewish historians, the Shoah should not lead to a retroactive reading of history, imposing a lachrymal vision that would erase, in diaspora, its inventiveness, its fulfillment.
+Even today, his teaching and the major studies devoted to him are frequently conceived outside the history departments and even the Jewish history departments as if it were a disaster that, by its size and even, its nature, escapes the rules of the historical method.
+The scientific articles that concern her are most often published in specialized journals, while the major journals of Jewish history give the Holocaust only a measured place.
+It is that it differs radically from the time of the ghetto, the litany of pogroms, or even anti-Semitic mobilizations: the resilience shown by Jews throughout their history, mutual aid, solidarity, and recourse to the royal alliance, Traditional strategies for confronting hatred are proving this time to be irrelevant, obsolete and powerless.
+And above all, for many Jewish historians, the Shoah must not lead to a retroactive reading of history, imposing a lachrymal vision that would erase, in the diaspora, its inventiveness, its flourishing.

-It is that at the time of the pogroms which punctuate "normal" Jewish history also made of "happiness" (Yerushalmi) follows the Holocaust, the massacre carried out by a state transfigured into an instrument of the forces of evil.
-In spite of all the criticisms that could be addressed to the monumental work of Raoul Hilberg who ignored the Holocaust by bullets and, in the vein of Hannah Arendt, wrongly accused the Jews of passivity, he rightly emphasized the essential role of the denatured state bureaucracy in the meticulous organization of the Holocaust.
-This observation applies all the more forcefully in France where the nation-state has imposed itself.
-When the state turns away from its logic to submit to the "forces of evil", the fate of the Jews takes a dramatic turn far more threatening than when they face the only popular anger.
-The rupture of the royal alliance with the State is all the more brutal since the strong French-style State has long been protective against antisemitic mobilisations and passions, as it effectively protected the Jews from the crowds unleashed at the worst moment of the Dreyfus Affair.
-Many still remember it in 1940 by showing themselves, wrongly, unshakably confident.
+It is that at the time of pogroms which punctuate "normal" Jewish history also made of "happiness" (Yerushalmi) succeeds the Shoah, the massacre implemented by a State transfigured into an instrument of the forces of evil.
+In spite of all the criticisms that have been addressed to the monumental work of Raoul Hilberg who ignored the Holocaust by bullets and, in the tradition of Hannah Arendt, wrongly accused the Jews of passivity, he rightly emphasized the essential role of the distorted state bureaucracy in the meticulous organization of the Shoah.
+This observation applies all the more forcefully in France, where the nation-state has established itself.
+When the state turns away from its logic to submit to the "forces of evil", the fate of the Jews takes a dramatic turn far more threatening than when they face only popular anger.
+The rupture of the royal alliance with the State is all the more brutal in that the strong French-style State has long been a protector against anti-Semitic mobilizations and passions, effectively protecting the Jews from the unbridled crowds at the worst moment of the Dreyfus Affair.
+Many still remember it in 1940, showing themselves, wrongly, unshakably confident.

-This betrayal of the State still resonates to this day.
-By its sole eventuality, it still shapes the apprehension of our present-day history, raises legitimate concerns in the face of deadly attacks and antisemitic mobilizations, such as, in January 2014, a day of anger, of which Jews are still victims nowadays, when again one hears 'Death to the Jews' in the streets of Paris shouted by wild protesters wearing insignia of the extreme right or proudly brandishing the quenelle.
+This betrayal of the state still resonates today.
+By its very possibility, it still shapes the understanding of our present-day history, and raises legitimate concerns about deadly attacks and anti-Semitic mobilizations, such as in January 2014, the Day of Anger, of which Jews are still victims today, when again we hear "Death to the Jews" in the streets of Paris shouted by rampaging protesters wearing right-wing insignia or proudly brandishing the quenelle.

-In the face of new threats, the murders of Jewish citizens, of Ilan Halimi, the children of the Ozar Hatorah school, of Sarah Halimi at Mireille Knoll, the murderous violence that hits them in a privileged way like at the Hyper Casher at the Porte de Vincennes when Amedy Coulibaly, the assassin, declares, "You Jews love life too much...
-You are the two things that I hate the most in the world: you are Jews and French" by thus brutally wanting to break up the long marriage between France and the Jews, in the face of so many dangers, they must once again imagine a response, become actors of their own history, to think of their future, to dialogue with the vital forces of the nation, to try to protect themselves by innovative horizontal alliances that complement the old royal alliance with the State, to finally stand up against any attack on their full and complete belonging to the nation.
+Faced with new threats, the murders of Jewish citizens, from Ilan Halimi, to the children of the Ozar Hatorah school, from Sarah Halimi to Mireille Knoll, and the murderous violence that hits them in a privileged way, such as at the Hyper Kosher at the Porte de Vincennes when Amedy Coulibaly, the murderer, declares, "You Jews love life too much...
+You are the two things I hate the most in the world: you are Jews and French.
+By wanting to brutally break up the long marriage between France and the Jews, faced with so many dangers, they must once again imagine an answer, become actors of their own history, to think about their future, to dialogue with the forces of the nation, to try to protect themselves by innovative horizontal alliances that complement the old royal alliance with the State, finally to stand up against any attack on their full and complete belonging to the nation.

 Pierre Birnbaum